 Courses and Programs General Features General courses These courses are not externally examined.
-However, they each have an externally set task (EST) which is set by the Authority (see sub-section 3.4.2).
-General courses are for students who are typically aiming to enter vocationally based training or the workforce straight from school.
-General courses may be used for alternative entry to some university courses.
-Information about alternative entry should be sought directly from universities.
+However, they each have an external examined (EST) which is set by the Authority (see sub-section 3.4.2).
+General courses are who are typically aiming to enter vocationally based training or the workforce school.
+General courses may be used for alternative entry to some university Information about alternative entry should be sought directly from universities.
 Vocational Education and Training (VET) Industry Specific courses These courses include a full VET qualification and mandatory workplace learning.
 VET industry specific courses contribute towards the WACE as course units.
 Qualifications undertaken through VET industry specific courses can be used to meet the Certificate II or higher requirement of the WACE, if this option is chosen.
 The workplace learning component of the course contributes as unit equivalents towards the WACE (see Section 4).
 VET industry specific courses are for students aiming to enter further vocationally based training or the workforce straight from school.
-Foundation courses These courses provide a focus on functional literacy and numeracy skills, practical work-related experience and the opportunity to build personal skills that are important for life and work.
-Foundation courses are not designed, nor intended, to be an alternative senior secondary pathway.
-Foundation courses are for students who have not been able to demonstrate the minimum standard for literacy and/or numeracy (see sub-section 1.8) before Year 11 and are unlikely to do so before the end of Year 12 without significant levels of support.
+Foundation courses Foundation courses provide a focus on functional literacy and numeracy skills within the context of the subject, practical work-related experience and the opportunity to build personal skills that are important for life and work.
+They are designed for students who have not been able to demonstrate the minimum standard for the Western Australian Certificate of Education (WACE) standard of numeracy and Standard Australian English (SAE) literacy skills before Year 11 and are unlikely to do so before the end of Year 12 without significant levels of support (see sub-section 1.8).
+These literacy and numeracy standards are based on Level 3 of the Australian Core Skills Framework (ACSF) which outlines the skills required for individuals to meet the demands of everyday life and work in a knowledge-based economy.
 Preliminary courses Preliminary courses are for students who have been identified as having a learning difficulty and/or an intellectual disability (see sub-section 1.10).
 They provide a relevant option for students when it is understood that: the student cannot access the ATAR, General or Foundation course content with adjustment and/or disability provisions the Preliminary units do not contribute to achievement of a WACE.
 Preliminary courses are for students who have been identified as having a recognised disability under the Disability Discrimination Act 1992 and meet the above criteria.
 Vocational Education and Training (VET) credit transfer VET qualifications undertaken separate to a VET industry specific course may contribute to the WACE through credit transfer.
 Qualifications undertaken as VET credit transfer contribute to the WACE as unit equivalents and can be used to meet the Certificate II or higher requirement of the WACE, if this option is chosen (see Section 4).
 Endorsed programs These programs provide access to areas of learning not covered by WACE courses or VET programs and contribute to the WACE as unit equivalents (see Section 5).
 Endorsed programs are for students wishing to participate in programs which are delivered in a variety of settings by schools, workplaces, universities and community organisations.